John Whitmire: Bike safety infrastructure opposition

 Shortly after taking office, Whitmire spoke out against "anti-car activists" at the city seeking to reduce vehicle lanes while increasing density and walkability in alignment with national trends and local demand.

 In March 2025, Whitmire's office directed additional safety infrastructure removals, including the removal of physical barriers separating bike lanes from car lanes on Heights Blvd south of Interstate 10, as well as a raised crosswalk across Westheimer Rd near Montrose Blvd.

 One week later, he also directed the city to remove the $2 million bi-directional bike lane on Austin St. in Midtown, planning to replace it with a single direction shared lane marking (mixed with car traffic).
 The office stated that this was in response to community comment, however no public comment hearing was held.
 Despite the city's initial claims that the removal was initiated due to drainage concerns, text messages received through open records request revealed that Whitmire sought to remove the bike lanes.
 The removal is estimated to cost $2.5 million.

 Personal life

 Whitmire was previously married to Rebecca "Becki" Dalby.

-Whitmire's brother, James M. (Jim) Whitmire, was married from 1970 until his death in 1976 to Kathy (née Niederhofer) Whitmire, who was mayor of Houston from 1982 to 1992.
+Whitmire's brother, James M. Whitmire, was married from 1970 until his death in 1976 to Kathy Niederhofer, who was mayor of Houston from 1982 to 1992.

-Whitmire's daughter, Whitney Whitmire, was a registered state lobbyist while her father was in the state legislature.
-Shortly after his announcement for mayor, she launched a government affairs firm that represents some of her father's political supporters and other influential groups at Houston City Hall.